 How Do I Know If My SSD Is Corrupted

-1. File on SSD are unreadable
+1. Files on SSD are unreadable

 If some files on SSD are unreadable, the data is in a bad block.
 And you can't copy the files.

-2. Unable to access, SSD drive runs slowly
+3. SSD drive runs slowly

 If you are using an SSD with slow read/write speeds or your system crashes frequently, you need to use a few tools to check for SSD damage and be prepared to replace your hard drive in time to prevent important data loss.